sangeethasakthivel99/pocket-Dictionary/README.md

 # [WIP] Pocket Dictionary 📖

-A simple flutter app where we can get the meaning, pronunciation, and Synonym for an English word.
+A simple flutter app where we can get the meaning, and pronunciation for an English word.
 Currently, this app only supports English.

 ### What Does The APP Do Other Than Search
 - Displays recently searched words